-- oversee the records of all pupils with SEND and maintain a 'provision map' showing an ongoing record of all provision for pupils with SEND.
+- Have responsibility for the day to day operation of the SEND policy; - identify areas for development in special educational needs and ensure these form part of the school's improvement plan; - work in partnership with colleagues, parents, pupils, governors and outside agencies to ensure that shortterm objectives on the IEP's, Behaviour Plans (where appropriate) and EHC plans are set, monitored and reviewed; - oversee the records of all pupils with SEND and maintain a 'provision map' showing any ongoing record of all provision for pupils with SEND.
 The provision map will show the type, length of time and impact of provisions carried out; - co-ordinate the monitoring of pupil achievement and proactively use this information to inform planning; - provide professional guidance and continuing professional development for all staff to secure high-quality teaching and effective use of resources for pupils with SEND; - monitor the quality of teaching and learning and work with colleagues and pupils to set targets for improvement; - liaise with external agencies in matters relating to pupils with SEND; - take responsibility for the management of the teaching assistants with regard to SEND provision; - maintain and update the School's SEND Information Report on an annual basis and ensure this is available to parents via the school website and school office if requested.